High confidence inference on the probability an individual benefits from treatment using experimental or observational

-\begin{assumption}[Stable Unit Treatment Value Assumption (SUTVA) ]\ \\ We quote \citet{imbens_rubin_2015}: ``The potential outcomes for any unit do not vary with the treatments assigned to other units, and, for each unit, there are no different forms or versions of each treatment level, which lead to different potential outcomes.'' \end{assumption}
+We quote \citet{imbens_rubin_2015}: ``The potential outcomes for any unit do not vary with the treatments assigned to other units, and, for each unit, there are no different forms or versions of each treatment level, which lead to different potential outcomes.'' \end{assumption}